 So, after a few months of frustration, we decided to buckle down and do something about it.

-We set out to develop a standard implementation that would be strategic, effective, and didn’t require us to reinvent the wheel every time.
+We set out to develop a standard implementation that would be strategic, effective, and would not require us to reinvent the wheel every time.
 Our needs were:

 It took a lot of tests, failures, late nights, and (heated) internal debates.
-But, we came out of the other side with a standard HubSpot implementation that transformed our clients’ (and our own!) marketing automation platforms into some awesome lead nurturing and conversion machines.
+But, we came out of the other side with a standard HubSpot implementation for HubSpot's Marketing Hub that transformed our clients’ (and our own!) marketing automation into an awesome lead nurturing and conversion machine.

-Now, we want to share that process with you.
+Now, we want to share those tactics and processes with you.

-We developed a HubSpot Setup Master Checklist that walks you through every aspect of building your HubSpot machine.
+We developed a HubSpot Setup Master Checklist that walks you through every aspect of building your machine that harnesses the marketing automation power HubSpot provides.
 I won’t bore you with the details in this post, but I will leave you with a list of everything you need to do to complete your build.